illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial2.rst

 the network generator, the old 'pre2post' connections are first removed using ``remove_synapses(net_gen, connectivity['pre2post'])``, then the new ``int_w_plast`` discretized using ``stdp.w_plast`` are added to the network generator using ``add_synapses(net_gen, connectivity['pre2post'])``.
 Note that the ``remove_synapses`` and ``add_synapses`` are only operated inside the network generator, not the hardware.
-The new DYNAP-SE1 configuration has to been generated using `` net_gen.make_dynapse1_configuration()``, and applied to the hardware.
+The new DYNAP-SE1 configuration has to be generated using `` net_gen.make_dynapse1_configuration()``, and applied to the hardware.

 Since the rates of the spike generators are set to ``rates = [0, 200, 0]``, i.e. the middle